 A subset area was selected along the river with a length of 2 kilometers and used as study area during the hydraulic and optimization process.
 Such a subset is just large enough to represent the river and the surrounding surfaces so that the computing time is reduced to minimum in the optimization algorithm.

 6 Results

-As discussed above, consideration of GA formulation has been given to real-value coding with probability of 0.6 for crossover and 0.01 for mutation.
-Figures 7 to 9 show obtained results for GA formulation.
+As discussed above, consideration of GA formulation has been given to real-value coding with some probabilities of crossover and mutation.
+Performance of each different operator probabilities is discussed below.